 To walk through the gate of the Krusenstiernska Garden is to take a step back in time.
 The main building, kept intact since the 19th century, with furnishings from different periods and countries, brings to light the lifestyle of a typical middle-class home.
 The hereditary estate and its possessions have been collected over several generations.
 Most of the furniture is in Gustavian style, but there is some in Baroque and Rococo styles.
 The Krusenstiernska House is also famous for its beautiful East Indian porcelain.

 Monday-Friday 11a.m. - 5:00p.m.
 The garden closes 30 minutes after the café.

 N.B.
-Saturdays and Sundays in July, the Krusenstiernska House is closed because of theatre.
+Saturdays and Sundays the Krusenstiernska Garden is closed.

-During Midsummer (June 22-24) the Krusenstiernska House is closed.
+During Midsummer (June 22-24) the Krusenstiernska Garden is closed.